clij/clicy/README.md

 Example Icy protocols can be found in the [protocols](https://github.com/clij/clicy/tree/master/src/main/protocols) directory.
 Also feel free to copy paste from the [CLIJ2 documentation](https://clij.github.io/clij2-docs/reference), it contains Icy code snippets.

-## Please note
-clicy is under testing right now.
-Release is planned in June 2020.
-Please report any issues.
-Feedback is very welcome!
-Thanks for your support!

 [Back to CLIJ documentation](https://clij.github.io/)

 [Imprint](https://clij.github.io/imprint)